Claire Turley

-Claire Duke married name Claire Turley is an Australian international Lawn Bowls player.
+Claire Turley née Duke is an Australian international Lawn Bowls player.

 Bowls career

 In 2010, she won the silver medal in the triples at the 2010 Commonwealth Games in the Women's triples event.

 She has won two silver medals at the Asia Pacific Bowls Championships.

+In 2023, Turley won the Australian National Bowls Championships pairs title with Lynsey Clarke.

 Personal life

 She married fellow Australian bowls international Wayne Turley in 2013.